-Cs.
-Szepesvári is with the Department of Computing Science, University of Alberta, Edmonton, Canada (email: szepesva@ualberta.ca).
+A. György and Cs.
+Szepesvári are with the Department of Computing Science, University of Alberta, Edmonton, AB, T6G 2R3 Canada (e-mail: gya@cs. bme.hu; szepesva@ualberta.ca).

-A. Antos is with the Budapest University of Technology and Economics, Budapest, Hungary (email: antos@cs.bme.hu).
-During parts of this work he was with the Machine Learning Research Group of the Computer and Automation Research Institute of the Hungarian Academy of Sciences, Budapest, Hungary.
+A. Antos is with the Budapest University of Technology and Economics, 1111 Budapest, Hungary (e-mail: antos@cs.bme.hu).